mapattacker/datascience/evaluation.rst

     perm = PermutationImportance(my_model, random_state=1).fit(test_X, test_y)
     eli5.show_weights(perm, feature_names = test_X.columns.tolist())

-The output is as below.
-The +/- refers to the randomness that shuffling resulted in.
+The output is as below. +/- refers to the randomness that shuffling resulted in.
 The higher the weight, the more important the feature is.
 Negative values is possible, but actually refer to 0; though random chance caused the predictions on shuffled data to be more accurate.